Animals

 Elliot came from a neglect case, where he was fed nothing but bread and corn for 2 years and was massively overweight when he was rescued.
 With proper nutrition and regular exercise, Elliot is now on his way to a healthy weight!

 Elvis & Freddy are twin Black Belly Barbados sheep.
-Elvis is more of the leader, and Freddy follows him everywhere.
+Elvis is the leader of the sheep herd, and Freddy follows him everywhere.
 Elvis loves to play with the goats, and can often be seen headbutting with Earl or Hoover.
 He gets his name from his white "Elvis" sideburns.
+Freddy is a sweet and mellow guy.
+Both of them absolutely love affection from people and will even paw at you when they think you aren’t petting them enough!

 A young girl raised Gizmo for the local 4-H animal program.
 She bonded with his playful, sweet personality and couldn’t bear to send him to auction.
 As one of our first rescues, Gizmo is a visitor and volunteer favorite.
 He can always be seen out in the pasture with his best friend Sturgis.

-Jicama, Mei Lan, Hansi, and Lady Crowley make up our gaggle of special geese, and all came to us from different circumstances.
+Jicama, Mei Lan, Hansi, Lady Crowley, and Loosey Goosey make up our gaggle of special geese, and all came to us from different circumstances.
 Both Jicama and Crowley have a condition called angel wing, where their wing joint developed improperly due to a nutrient deficient diet, and means they will never fly.
 But we are honored to be able to care for them all!

 Greta is Ringo’s mom and Astrid’s best friend.
 She was rescued from an organic dairy farm and had to have a life-saving surgery.
 She’s thriving now and is an incredibly sweet girl who loves to escape from her youthful boys by napping in the sun with Astrid.

-The Hen Crew is a beautiful assortment of heritage breeds, which are popular for backyard coops, but the hens are sadly prone to being abandoned or culled when they stop laying eggs at just a few years old.
-Each of our lovely ladies has a name and a distinct personality, but they all enjoy taking dust baths and exploring their playground.
+The Hen Crew is a beautiful assortment of around 40 ladies, made up of heritage and rare breeds.
+Many of these breeds are popular for backyard coops, but the hens are sadly prone to being abandoned or culled when they stop laying eggs at just a few years old.
+Each of our lovely ladies has a name and a distinct personality, but they all enjoy taking dust baths and exploring their playgrounds.

 Magnolia was rejected by her mom as a baby.
 Discovered by a local cattle rancher, malnourished and with a broken hoof, she was brought to Sweet Farm.
 After months of bottle feeding, and plenty of love, Magnolia is happy, healthy, and best friends with Argyle.